 To give recognition for high scholastic achievement, the Anchorage School District has established standards for the selection of members of an Honors Group.
-A student who has a cumulative GPA of 3.5 by the semester prior to graduation will be eligible for membership in the Honors Group.
+A student who has a cumulative GPA of 3.5 after seven semesters will be eligible for membership in the Honors Group.

+Honors distinctions are awarded at the school where the student is primarily enrolled.
 Honors graduates will be given recognition at graduation and on their transcript in the following manner: